Maverick (film): Filming

+Principal photography began on August 16, 1993, and concluded on December 10.
 Parts of the film were shot at Lake Powell and Warm Creek in Utah.
 Other filming locations include Lee's Ferry and Marble Canyon in Arizona, Lone Pine, Manzanar, Big Pine, and Yosemite National Park in California, and Columbia River Gorge in Oregon.

 Vehicles

-The steamboat used in the film—dubbed the Lauren Belle—was the Portland, the last remaining sternwheel tugboat in the US; at the time it belonged to the Oregon Maritime Museum in Portland.
+The steamboat used in the film—dubbed the Lauren Belle—was the Portland, the last remaining sternwheel tugboat in the United States.
+At the time, it belonged to the Oregon Maritime Museum in Portland.
 Over several weeks, the boat was decorated to alter its appearance to resemble a Mississippi-style gambling boat, including the addition of two decorative chimneys.
-In August 1993, the production requested permission to film scenes of the riverboat along the Columbia River in Washington State.
+In August 1993, the production requested permission to film scenes of the riverboat along the Columbia River in Washington.
 The artificial smoke released by the boat's chimney was considered to violate air-quality laws in Washington and Oregon and required approval for the scenes before their scheduled filming date in September 1993.
 After filming concluded, the decorations were removed and the boat was returned to its original state.